 In my teens and early 20s, I resisted every notion of becoming a stay-at-home-mom.
 How boring.
 When I had kids, they would flourish in daycare and I would head off to my important job.

-In my teens and early 20s, I also thought boys with bleached tips, big Jeeps were the coolest.
+In my teens and early 20s, I also thought boys with bleached tips and big Jeeps were the coolest.

 To make a long story short (you can read about my important decision here), I gladly became a stay-at-home mom, and four children later, have never looked back.
-It’s the absolute best!
 Every day is rock and roll.
 A little bit rocky, but we roll with it.

 Every once in a while, my well-meaning husband (who truly just wants to know how my day went) will ask: